dk-daniel-k/riiid_auto_translator/README.md

     # to do:

-    # add capability for xls (just a matter of switching MIME type)

-    # clean up the current code

-    # separate a main.py and create a class that handles function usage based on file extensions

     # try converting txts into docxs, translate, and turn them back into txt (for speed)

-    # if I pick a folder with multiple folders inside, the structure should be replicated inside /output so I don't have to do this manually

     # multiprocessing / progress bar